jirka-m97/plant-phenotyping-pipeline/README.md

 ---

+## Acknowledgement
+Developed at the Laboratory of Bioengineering, Institute of Biotechnology, University of Chemistry and Technology Prague,
+in collaboration with the Department of Radioelectronics, Faculty of Electrical Engineering, Czech Technical University in Prague,
+and the Department of Forensic Experts in Transportation, Faculty of Transportation Sciences, Czech Technical University in Prague.

 We also acknowledge the technical support provided by
 - [JAI Support](https://support.jai.com/hc/en-us) for the multispectral camera control, and
 - [Agisoft Metashape Support](https://www.agisoftmetashape.com/support/?srsltid=AfmBOopHtxRqLW6budwORrpX34QVnSkSQnkvERqKRR9fFE1lLZ1-gCzI) for guidance on setting advanced parameters of the evaluation process in photogrammetric workflows.